Slayingripper/Detecting-Spoof-Emails-with-Information-Fusion/README.md

 ## Data manipulation

-Using Visual Basic to script An exel macro i was able to remove the unneeded data from the dataset but had to manualy rerun the script to fish out any false positives that popped up.
-This took some time but was necessary to minimise useless data such as message ID which was automatically alocated by Outlook.
-A big issue was that I was unable to find a way to automatically filter and create a table so I ended up just filtering the data manualy using the script and manualy pasting into an new worksheet where i created a table with two columns FROM and Subject.
+Using Visual Basic to script An excel macro i was able to remove the unneeded data from the data set but had to manually rerun the script to fish out any false positives that popped up.
+This took some time but was necessary to minimise useless data such as message ID which was automatically allocated by Outlook.
+A big issue was that I was unable to find a way to automatically filter and create a table so I ended up just filtering the data manually using the script and manually pasting into an new worksheet where i created a table with two columns FROM and Subject.
 Some Emails had no subject and that is perfectly fine since that will give some variation to the dataset.

 ## Why Python ?
-With python's ever growing popularity as a programing language it has become an "easy" and straight forward way to implement things like machiine learning which make it perfect for this use further more
+With python's ever growing popularity as a programming language it has become an "easy" and straight forward way to implement things like machine learning which make it perfect for this use further more

 ## PYTHON PERFOMANCE AND LIBRARIES

-TO read the CSV file ive used the PANDAS library which is faster and more flexible than the embeded libraries of python , futher more although regex is a powerful tool to use it is slow compared to other methods.
+TO read the CSV file I've used the PANDAS library which is faster and more flexible than the embeded libraries of python , further more although regex is a powerful tool to use it is slow compared to other methods.
-At this time I am using NLTK (Natural Language Toolkit) to tokenize each word so they can be checked for spelling mistakes which is will up the spam counter The prototype for now reads the dataset COlumn by column which means although it does detect if something is spam It not practical to do so as we want to read each row individially for analysis Need to study python more.
+At this time I am using NLTK (Natural Language Toolkit) to tokenize each word so they can be checked for spelling mistakes which is will up the spam counter The prototype for now reads the data set Column by column which means although it does detect if something is spam It not practical to do so as we want to read each row individually for analysis Need to study python more.

 ## Structure and modularity of the framework

-The framework will be split up into smalled modules to allow for modularity and expandability of the framework.
+The framework will be split up into smaller modules to allow for modularity and expand ability of the framework.
-This means that troubleshooting and debuging the framework as time goes one will trivial.
+This means that troubleshooting and debugging the framework as time goes one will trivial.
 Since I would like this framework to keep on expanding I want other developers to be able to read it.

 The figure bellow shows how the overall framework will be modularised: